the-database/MangaJaNai/README.md

 ## Overview

 MangaJaNai is a collection of upscaling models for manga.
-The models are mainly optimized to upscale digital manga images of Japanese or English text with height around 1200px.
+The models are mainly optimized to upscale digital manga images of Japanese or English text with height ranging from around 1200px to 2048px.

 Join the [**MangaJaNai Discord server**](https://discord.gg/EeFfZUBvxj) to get the latest news, download pre-release and experimental models, get support and ask questions, share your upscales, or share your feedback. 日本語も大丈夫です。